 - 1. Cheating or copying the work of another (A zero will be given on the test or assignment.) - 2.
 Loitering on campus when instructed to leave - 3.
 Notewriting - 4.
 Inappropriate displays of affection - 5.
 Chewing gum - 6.
 Tardiness - 7.
 Violation of the dress and grooming policy - 8.
 Minor confrontation or abusive language to a student - 9.
-Misuse of a telecommunication device or possession of a recording device by a high school, intermediate school, middle school or elementary school student (i.e., telecommunication device as defined on page 9)
+Misuse of a telecommunication device or possession of a recording device by a high school, intermediate school, middle school or elementary school student (i.e., telecommunication device as defined on page 11) - 10.
+Failure to follow rules on the school bus, including but not limited to wearing seat belts